Out of the mouths of babes ........

 "I took up running when I was 59 and did two half marathons.
 I now go for short runs as often as I can manage it."

-Pilates is an excellent core body workout and has added benefits in helping back pain and improving posture.
+Pilates is an excellent core body workout and has added benefits in helping back and joint pain and improving posture.
 It's become increasingly popular amongst over 50s in recent years, and its influence doesn't appear to be slowing down soon.

 "I honestly thought I was quite fit as I am on the go most of the time, work two days a week and walk most places but by heck, I didn't realise how weak my core muscles are.
 I would recommend classes to anyone who has the time to go."